-Course : The score is given as 0.3x+0.7y, where x stands for the TP's score and y is the score of the final exam.
+Course: The score of final exam.
 More details can be found during the first class or in Edunao.

 Project : Final grade is decided after an oral presentation, by a jury including the industrial supervisor.

 2SC7110 - Stochastic Finance and risk modelling